fabienb4/meteor-jsdoc/README.md

   // Setting this to false after the first build allows you to customize the Meteor docs server
   // without seeing your changes overridden the next time you build the docs.
   "initMeteor": true,
-  // Preamble to your project's docs.
-Will appear at the top of the docs.
-Support any HTML tags.
+  // Add a preamble to your project's docs that will appear at the top of the docs.
-  "preamble": "<h2>Meteor Jsdoc Project</h2><hr>"
+  "preamble": true
 }
 ```